danielrosehill/Brother-Label-Printer-GUI/README.md

 ### Single Label Mode

+1. Select a prefix (optional): Box, Container, Shelf, Asset, or None
-1. Enter the URL or text for the QR code
+2. Enter the URL or text for the QR code
-2. Enter the label text
+3. Enter the label number (if prefix selected) or full label text
-3. Adjust tape width, font size, and copies as needed
+4. Adjust tape width, font size, and copies as needed
-4. Click "Generate Preview" (or press Enter)
+5. Click "Generate Preview" (or press Enter)
-5. Click "Print Label" (or press Ctrl+P)
+6. Click "Print Label" (or press Ctrl+P)

 **Pro tips:**
+- **Prefix feature**: Select "Box" and enter "18" to automatically create "Box 18" labels
 - Use the **+1 button** to auto-increment label numbers
 - Press **Ctrl+R** to quickly clear the form
-- Your settings are automatically saved
+- Your prefix selection is saved automatically for next time

+### Text-Only Mode

+Same as Single Label Mode but without QR codes - perfect for simple inventory labels.

+1. Select a prefix (optional): Box, Container, Shelf, Asset, or None
+2. Enter the label number (if prefix selected) or full label text
+3. Adjust tape width, font size, and copies as needed
+4. Click "Generate Preview" to see your label
+5. Click "Print Label" to print

 ### Batch Mode